pypeit/PypeIt/doc/cookbook.rst

  - Copy bias (and dark) frames into each folder as needed.
  - We will refer to that folder as ``RAWDIR``

-The raw images can be gzip-compressed although the Python FITS reader works much more slowly on gzipped files.
+The raw images can be gzip-compressed, although this means opening files will be slower.

 A word on calibration data
 --------------------------